espressif/esp-at/docs/en/AT_Command_Set/index.rst

    Basic AT Commands <Basic_AT_Commands>
    Wi-Fi AT Commands <Wi-Fi_AT_Commands>
    TCP-IP AT Commands <TCP-IP_AT_Commands>
-   :esp32 or esp32c2 or esp32c3 or esp32c6: Bluetooth® Low Energy AT Commands <BLE_AT_Commands>
+   :esp32 or esp32c2 or esp32c3 or esp32c5 or esp32c6: Bluetooth® Low Energy AT Commands <BLE_AT_Commands>
    :esp32: Bluetooth® AT Commands <BT_AT_Commands>
    MQTT AT Commands <MQTT_AT_Commands>
    HTTP AT Commands <HTTP_AT_Commands>